-The employer has an obligation to provide the employee with access to their personal data, to correct personal data, and to make a reasonable effort to ensure that personal data is accurate and complete.
+The employer has an obligation to provide the employee with access to their personal data, to correct personal data and to make a reasonable effort to ensure that personal data is accurate and complete.
 The employer must make reasonable security arrangements to protect the personal data in its possession or under its control.
 If personal data is to be transferred overseas, the employer must take appropriate steps to ensure that the overseas recipient is bound by legally enforceable obligations or specified certifications to provide the transferred personal data with a standard of protection that is comparable to that under the PDPA.

-An employer must notify affected employees of a data breach if the breach is likely to result in significant harm to the affected employees.
+An employer must notify affected employees of a data breach if the breach results in, or is likely to result in, significant harm to the affected employees, or is, or is likely to be, of a significant scale.

 Once the data is no longer necessary for legal or business purposes, the employer must cease to retain the personal data.
-Employers may, however, retain personal data about former employees for as long as there is a valid business or legal purpose, such as considering the employee for future job opportunities.
+Employers may, however, retain personal data about former employees as long as there is a valid business or legal purpose, such as considering the employee for future job opportunities.